 Seven key VAT areas to consider for the smaller business.
-If you are starting or have recently started a business in the London area we, at Tish Press & Company, can help you comply with the VAT regulations.
+If you are starting or have recently started a business in the Shenfield area we, at Tish Press & Company, can help you comply with the VAT regulations.

 This factsheet focuses on VAT matters of relevance to the smaller business.
 A primary aim is to highlight common risk areas as a better understanding can contribute to a reduction of errors and help to minimise penalties.
 Another key ingredient in achieving that aim is good record keeping, otherwise there is an increased risk that the VAT return could be prepared on the basis of incomplete or incorrect information.

 This aspect is not considered further here but useful guidance can be found on the GOV.UK website.

 See our factsheet ‘Making Tax Digital for VAT’ on the mandatory digital record keeping and digital VAT returns.

 For the businesses who complete quarterly returns, both the VAT return and any VAT payable are due to HMRC one month and seven days after the end of the VAT period.

 Input VAT matters